Agentic AI: The New Paradigm

 Neural-Symbolic Integration

-Differentiable Reasoning Frameworks
+Frameworks for Differentiable Reasoning

-Knowledge Graph Integration
+Putting Together the Knowledge Graph

 Memory and Knowledge Systems